vaishnav67/vaishnav67/README.md

 ### What is a man?
 A miserable little pile of secrets.
 But enough talk… Have at you!
+Hey there!
+My name is Vaishnav and welcome to my house!
+I'm currently in my 2nd year in college and I hope to work at Microsoft someday lol.
 <!--
 **vaishnav67/vaishnav67** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.